nix-rfc-101/rfcs/rfcs/0166-nix-formatting.md

 - Braces: `{}`
 - Parentheses: `()`

-- Line breaks may be added or removed.
-Consecutive empty lines must be turned into a single empty line.
+- Line breaks may be added or removed, but empty lines must not be created.
+Single empty lines must be preserved, and consecutive empty lines must be turned into a single empty line.
   This allows the formatter to expand or compact multi-line expressions, while still allowing grouping of code.

   For example, formatting this code: